 About Victoria Worsley

 I first found out about the Feldenkrais Method when I was 17 on a drama training in Paris.
-The movement teacher had known Moshe Feldenkrais himself and her teaching was extremely closely related.
+The movement teacher, Monika Pagneux, had known Moshe Feldenkrais himself and her teaching was extremely closely related.
 I had been a fairly sporty kid but I will never forget the experience.
 It was like being plugged in: I could really feel what I was doing for what seemed like the first time.
 And I discovered the pleasure in moving and doing the simplest things – just for its own sake.
+Every lesson felt like a little piece of magic.

 I stayed in touch with the method on and off from then on and while I had long gaps away from it, the sense of it never entirely left me.
 It just seemed to inform everything I did.